IBM/monitoring_ui/README.md

 When the reader has completed this Code Pattern, they will understand how to:

-* Create a chaincode schema defining an asset and its properties
 * Deploy a smart contract to handle asset updates/queries
+* Create a schema describing the properties of an asset
 * Monitor and propose blockchain transactions via a UI
-* Integrate Watson IoT platform to directly receive asset updates via MQTT or HTTP from registered IoT devices
+* Integrate Watson IoT platform to directly receive asset updates from registered IoT devices via MQTT or HTTP

 <!--Remember to dump an image in this path-->
 <p align="center">